UCO-HPC/buddy-rstudio/README.md

 ## Contributing

 Please note that this application is specific to our university.
 Please feel free to copy and use as needed according to the associated license.
-IF you discover a big during use, please feel free to create a new branch and submit a pull request.
+If you discover a bug during use, please feel free to create a new branch and submit a pull request.

 ## License